-While small organizations might have a solid understanding of what employees are making relative to each other, equal pay audits are an opportunity for larger organizations to analyze wages en masse and make appropriate changes.
+While small organizations might have a solid understanding of what employees are making relative to each other, equal pay audits are an opportunity for larger organizations to analyze wages all together and make appropriate changes.

 If your organization is considering conducting an analysis, Chrisbens recommends seeking legal counsel for assistance navigating the process in a protected manner.